BeckResearchLab/nomelt/README.md

 ```
 - `input` is either a sequence or a library of sequences.
 If a sequence, it should be a string.
 If a library, it should be a text file with one sequence per line.
 - `output_dir` is the path to the output directory.
 If the directory does not exist, it will be created.
 Results are dumped here
 - `model_path` is the path to the NOMELT model directory.
-This should be the directory containing the `pytorch_model.bin` file.
+This should be the directory containing the `pytorch_model.bin` file you got from Zenodo.
 - `config_file` is the path to the config.yaml file.
 This is the config file that controls the behavior of the script.
 See below for details.

 ### To produce a single translation of an input sequence